LostTrailBreaker/Unpatched-and-GLOG/Game Design/MOSAICs/MALFEASANCE.md

 A mage starts with 1d6.
 As they progress, they can "level up" and over time gain more dice.
 Each time a spell is attempted, the dice is rolled.
 As with [[GLOG Spellcasting]], if you roll a 1-3 on the dice, you can reuse your spell again without taking a rest.
 If you roll a 4-6, the spell has been "used up" until you perform a long rest.

-The storyteller also uses the [[CERTAINTY | ORACLE]] to determine the success of the spell.
+The storyteller also uses the [[RECLUSE| ORACLE]] to determine the success of the spell.
 With doubles, the player incurs a **mishap** of the storyteller's choosing.